ARMmbed/mbed-client/docs/Howto.md

 _Mandatory Resources_

-Most of the mandatory Resources are created automatically when you create an M2MSecurity Object.
+Most of the mandatory Resources (Yogesh: which ones are, which are not) are created automatically when you create an M2MSecurity Object.
 You can set their values based on their data types:

 - For Resources that take integer values: